CHPGenetics/GMM-Demux/README.md

 ![HTO names example](features.png)

 #### Output
-* CellRanger MSM-free drops, in MTX format.
-Compatible with CellRanger 3.0.
+MSM-free droplets, in MTX format.
+The output has the same format with CellRanger 3.0 outputs.
+By default, the output is stored in `SSD_mtx` folder.
+The output location can be overwritten with `-o` flag.

 ### Case 2: Compute the MSM and SSM rates
 To compute the MSM and SSM rates, GMM-Demux requires the -u flag: